vmehmeri/ai-on-gke/applications/rag/README.md

 1. `cd ai-on-gke/applications/rag`

-2. Edit `workloads.tfvars` to set your project ID, location, and cluster name.
+2. Edit `workloads.tfvars` to set your project ID and optionally the location and cluster name.

 3. Generate a [Hugging Face User Access Token](https://huggingface.co/settings/tokens) and set the environment variable: `export TF_VAR_hf_token=YOUR_ACCESS_TOKEN`